KushmithaMuthe-43/KushmithaMuthe-43/README.md

 - 🔭 I’m currently working on **BhoomiBot** — an innovative project focused on smart agriculture automation and decision-making powered by AI.
 - 🌱 I’m currently learning **Python & AI** — including machine learning algorithms, neural networks, and real-world AI application
-- 💬 Ask me about Java, Python, backend logic, building from scratch, or how to balance tech with tradition 🧘‍♂
+- 💬 Ask me about Java, Python, backend logic, building from scratch, or how to balance tech with tradition 🧘‍♂<im
 - 📫 How to reach me: kusumithavarma0404@gmail.com and also go on linkedin www.linkedin.com/in/kushmitha-muthe-93292a358
 - ⚡ Fun fact: I treat every project like a mission—sometimes I even name my bots like they're part of the Avengers 😎